 - Rest: Radiation therapy is usually administered in brief, concentrated doses over a period of three to four weeks.
 This treatment can tax the immune system, causing patients to feel more tired than usual.
 This exhaustion can last for several weeks after treatment, so it’s important to schedule extra time off to allow the body to rest and rejuvenate.

 - Plan meals: Treating areas near the abdomen or throat can cause digestive issues or lead to a temporary loss of your ability to taste food.
 Spicy and chewy foods can be tough to swallow.
 Oncologists suggest eating a bland diet of soft foods for a few weeks.

 - Ask for help: Side effects from radiation therapy can last for several weeks after the treatment ends.
 Simple tasks like cleaning, running errands, doing laundry, or cooking can feel exhausting and overwhelming.
 It may help to gather a small group of family members and close friends who can help with daily or weekly errands and chores.

 What to Expect During Treatment

 The radiation process is similar to having an x-ray.
-Patients lie down on a table in the same position each time, to ensure the radiation reaches the correct area of the body.
-In some cases, a radiation therapist will use an immobilization device — like a head or neck cradle — to prevent excess movement.
+Patients lie down on a table in the same position each time to ensure the radiation reaches the correct area of the body.
+In some cases, a radiation therapist will use an immobilization device — usually a head or neck cradle — to prevent excess movement.

 An oncologist will work with the radiation therapist to monitor your treatments, which may include blood work and additional imaging tests.
 This monitoring will help the medical team see how your body is responding to the treatment and determine if any changes need to be made during therapy.